Get 50% Discount Offer 26 Days

 Sometimes, Chrome sync can cause conflicts with browsing.
 Temporarily turn off sync to see if it resolves the ERR_CONNECTION_REFUSED error.

-- Navigate to Chrome settings, go to “You and Google,” and disable sync temporarily.
+• Navigate to Chrome settings, go to “You and Google,” and turn off sync temporarily.

 9. Disable browser extensions:

 Extensions can sometimes interfere with website connections.
-Disable them one by one to identify if a specific extension is causing the error.
-You can disable extensions in Chrome or opera settings under “More Tools > Extensions.”
+Disable them individually to identify if a specific extension is causing the error.
+You can turn off extensions in Chrome or Opera settings under “More Tools > Extensions.

 10. Reinstall Browser: